-Following in-depth discussions with our dedicated account manager to discuss their requirements, we invited InfusionTech to engage with Chinese investors based in the UK and China through local networking events and live webinars respectively.
+Following in-depth discussions with our dedicated account manager to discuss their requirements, we invited InfusionTech to engage with Chinese entrepreneurs based in the UK and China through local networking events and live webinars respectively.
 Our marketing promotion in China also enabled the company to gain significant brand exposure, earning over 200,000 pageviews on WeChat, China’s number one social media app.
-In the end, we successfully identified two Chinese investors for InfusionTech, both equipped with highly sought-after skills and experiences in the 3D printing industry.
+In the end, we successfully identified two Chinese entrepreneurs for InfusionTech, both equipped with highly sought-after skills and experiences in the 3D printing industry.

 The unsecured funding investment has provided InfusionTech with the much-needed working capital to support their important project with the major UK company partner, thereby accessing the government grant.
 Apart from purchasing new equipment, it has hired four new employees to help manage its operations and patents.
-Spurred on by this positive experience, InfusionTech has again turned to Ying De for raising further funds via the scheme to finance “an even bigger project that the government and the UK blue-chip company want us to go for, so we need help to cashflow that and obviously resource it too.”
+Spurred on by this positive experience, InfusionTech has again turned to Ying De for raising further funds to finance “an even bigger project that the government and the UK blue-chip company want us to go for, so we need help to cashflow that and obviously resource it too.”

-By tapping into the investors’ networks in China, the company is also now in a position to potentially source equipment at lower costs directly from Chinese suppliers, something that it had never even considered before due to the lack of local knowledge.
-“We wouldn’t have known about it unless our investor actually helped us to search through a particular number of companies.
+By tapping into the entrepreneurs’ networks in China, the company is also now in a position to potentially source equipment at lower costs directly from Chinese suppliers, something that it had never even considered before due to the lack of local knowledge.
+“We wouldn’t have known about it unless our entrepreneur actually helped us to search through a particular number of companies.
 He came with us to review and talk to the companies so he helped an awful lot.”